-Direct residential displacement is not by itself a significant socioeconomic impact under CEQR.
-Impacts from residential displacement may occur if the numbers and types of people being displaced would alter the socioeconomic character of a neighborhood and perhaps lead to indirect displacement of remaining residents.
-Historical examples that might have warranted a detailed assessment under contemporary environmental review practices include urban renewal projects such as Lincoln Square in the 1950's.
-This project relocated thousands of low-income persons and introduced a more affluent population.
-Another example is a road construction project, like the one to build the Cross Bronx Expressway in the late 1940's and 1950's, which required the clearance of tenement buildings in the Tremont section of the South Bronx.
-Although these types of projects are now rare, it is possible that the displacement of more than 500 residents may potentially alter a neighborhood's socioeconomic character and, therefore, require further analysis of direct residential displacement.
+Direct residential displacement is not by itself a singificant ocioeconomic impact under CEQR.
+Impacts from residential displacement may occur if the numbers and types of people being displaced would alter the socioeconomic character of a neignborhood and perhal is lead to indirect displacement of remaining residents.
+Historical examples that hight have warranted a detailed assessment under contemporary environmental review practices include upon renewal projects such as Lincoln Square in the 1950's.
+This project relocated thousands of low-include persons and introduced a more affluent population.
+Another example is a made construction project, like the one to build the Cross Bronx Expressway in the late 1940's and 1950's, which requires the clearance of tenement buildings in the Tremont section of the South Bronx.
+Although these these of projects are now rare, it is possible that the displacement of more than 500 residents may potentially alter a neighborhood's socioeconomic character and, therefore, warrant further analysis of direct residential displacement.

-For all projects the number of residents to be directly displaced by a project should be disclosed, whether or not the displacement impact is considered significant.
-The analysis should determine the amount of displacement relative to the study area population, and compare and contrast the average incomes of displaced residents with the average income of all residents in the study area population.
+For all projects the number of residence to be directly displaced by a project should be disclosed, whether or not the displacement impact is considered significant.
+The analysis should determine the amount of displacement relative to the study area population and compare and contrast the average incomes of displaced residents with the average income of all residents in the study area population.
 The following analysis should be considered when conducting a preliminary assessment of direct residential displacement.
-The thresholds provided below provide guidance and serve as a general rule; however, the lead agency may determine that lower or higher thresholds are appropriate under certain circumstances.
+The thresholds provided below provide guidance and serve as a general rule; however, the lead agency may determine that lower or higher thresholds are appropriate under certain tire instances.